AI for Pharma

 4. 04Whether you would like to be part of the founding edition or wait for a later one

-Not at director level yet, or working in adjacent fields (academic research, government, public health)?
+Not at director level yet, or working in an adjacent commercial function (sales operations, trade marketing, market access)?
 Write to room@aiforpharma.ai and we will route the request.